junxit/us-congress-bills-114/metadata.md

 - 2016-06-14 — Motion to reconsider laid on the table Agreed to without objection.
 - 2016-06-14 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 412 - 9 (Roll no. 301). (text: CR 6/14/2016 H3732-3733)
 - 2016-06-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 412 - 9 (Roll no. 301).(text: CR 6/14/2016 H3732-3733)
+- 2016-06-15 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.